datacarpentry/R-ecology-lesson/CONTRIBUTING.md

 we'd rather have you doing the former.

-## Locations and Formats
+## File Locations and Formats

 Each lesson contains files such as `00-intro.Rmd`, `01-filedir.Rmd` and so on.
 (We use two digits followed by a one-word topic key to ensure files appear in the right order when listed.)

-_Note:_ For the R material, lessons must be written in RMarkdown (ending in `Rmd`).
+For the R material, lessons must be written in RMarkdown (ending in `Rmd`).
 A Makefile converts the Rmd files into HTML that are processed by Jekyll (the tool GitHub uses to create websites) as explained in [the README file](README.md).

 Currently, the Makefile also generates the README file from `index.md`.

-We use the `purl()` function from `knitr` to generate a skeleton file that contains code to be distributed to the workshop participants.
-It's useful in particular for error-prone pieces of code (e.g., if it contains long URLs).
+_Important Note:_ We use the `purl()` function from `knitr` to generate a skeleton file that contains code to be distributed to the workshop participants.
+This strategy is useful in particular for error-prone pieces of code (e.g., if it contains long URLs).
+To take full advantage, every line of code that should be included in the handout **must** be enclosed in an `R` code chunk with `purl=TRUE` in the chunk options.
+Further, to aid students' use of the handout code, consider including explanatory comments.
+When writing Challenges in particular, you may need to include redundant comments and used the chunk option `echo=FALSE`.
+If in doubt consult the `Rmd` files for examples.

 ## Datasets